-How can the current status of the safekeeping, documentation and interpretations of central developments in adult education be evaluated from the perspectives of historiography and those which strengthen historical memory?
-To what extent will this history deal with questions of historical science and its methods?
-To what extent is historical adult education research independent within a pedagogical context?
-To what extent do the particular requirements of the present codetermine the understanding of history and how is that discussed in theory and in practice?
-Are specific archives on the collection of historical sources needed to establish an informed and broadly based culture of memory, and to justify and further develop historical awareness of the achievements of adult education, but also alternatives that have not been realised?
+Key issues were: How can the current status of safekeeping, documentatione and interpretations of central developments in adult education be evaluated from the perspectives of historiography and history strengthenind memory?
+To what extent will history deal with issues of historical science and methodology?
+To what extent is historical adult education research independent within a pedagogigal context?
+To what exttent do the particular requirements of the present co-determine the understanding of history and how is that discussed in theory and practice?
+Are specific archives on the collection of historical sources necessary to establish an informed and broadly based culture of memory, and to justify and further develop historical awareness of the achievements of adult education, but also alternatives that have not been realised?

-The second focus of the conference relates more to specialised themes.
-Besides a presentation on the status of historical adult education research, the focus is on limitations in the choice of topic and essential requirements for research.
-In other contributions, theses on the unexplained relationship of adult education to the historical field, and trends in the migration of historical research on adult education into other disciplines including, for example, the history of culture and mentality, will be presented through a literature review.
+A discourse informed about the state of historical adult education research with a focus on a limited choice of subjects and key research desiderata.
+Additional contributions presented theses on the unexplained relation betwee adult education and the historical sciences, trends of migration of historical research on adult education into other disciplines, including, for example, the history of culture and mentality, in a literature review.

 Subject areas and speakers

-I. Keynote: History and change in the cultural significance of testimony in adult education (open submission)
+I. Keynote: History and change in the cultural significance of testimony in adult education (Horst Siebert)

 II.
-Moderated round table on testimony (Bernhard Schossig requested as moderator; Dorothea Braun-Ribbat; Wilhelm Filla, Jörg Wollenberg, Anne-Christel Recknagel, Erhard Schlutz requested as witnesses)
+Moderated round table on testimony (Bernhard Schossig - moderator; Dorothea Braun-Ribbat; Wilhelm Filla, Jörg Wollenberg, Anne-Christel Recknagel, Erhard Schlutz - witnesses)